Preparing to Study

-PAL is a globally recognised scheme where students in the same subject work with each other, and in partnership with a supportive academic.
+- Peer-Assisted Learning (PAL) is a globally recognised scheme where students in the same subject work with each other, and in partnership with a supportive academic.
 Find out more.

-International students have access to professional and confidential support on all aspects of student life and living in the UK.
+- Supporting our International community - International students have access to professional and confidential support on all aspects of student life and living in the UK.
 See how we support the global community at Reading and information on preparing to study in the UK.